dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 @command[gets podXXX::M:blob:Feature::FEATURE_KEY:SHOP_KEY_M]: 6779
 ```

-Having detected these keys were hot, we looked to the code paths that were
+Having gained a quick view into what were especially hot, we could direct our
-using them.
+attention to investigating the codepaths that were interacting with them.

 ## Hot key mitigation

-Since these keys do not change very frequently, we introduced an in-memory
+Since these keys do not change very frequently, we decided to introduce an
-cache at the application layer inside of rails itself.
-This only busts cache
+in-memory cache at the application layer inside of rails itself.
+With a TTL of
-once a minute, so it is hit much less frequently in the memcached.
+a fully minute, it will hit memcached much less frequently.

 The change was simple, but results were pronounced.
-Without the cache we see
+Without the in-memory cache
-large spikes on both memcached, and mcrouter (the proxy we use to access it):
+we see large spikes on both memcached, and mcrouter (the proxy we use to access it):

 ## Performance Results